lightningames/pylnbits/docs/index.md

 # Welcome to Pylnbits Docs

-The purpose of the [**pylnbits**](https://github.com/lightningames/pylnbits) library is to enable accelerated access to the LNBits API, by packaging commonly used methods, and so that app developers can write less code in python.
+[**Pylnbits**](https://github.com/lightningames/pylnbits) is an asyncio/aiohttp python library of methods for accessing [lnbits](https://github.com/lnbits/lnbits/) API or your own LNBits install.
+For building front end or app layer projects with lnbits.

+Write less code in python, make Lightning apps faster.

 Visit the [How To Guide](/pylnbits/how-to-guides/) to understand how to install, configure and connect to pylnbits API using sample code.
-If you are not yet familiar with LNBits, please visit [lnbits.com](https://lnbits.com).
+If you are not yet familiar with how LNBits works, please visit [lnbits.com](https://lnbits.com).

 ## Project layout